xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 ![Flamegraph](/assets/20250508/flamegraph_2.svg)

+The fact you see other stages of the processing pipeline does show it's more balanced.
+But given how similar the times are, the first flamegraph might just be some sort of sampling weirdness...

 # Some Thoughts

 Now, looking at these results I don't see much change.
 Which is disappointing, although the flamegraph is a lot different.
-Running the Criterion benchmarks for my profparser crate I do see a 80% speedup on top of the previous speedup.
+Running the Criterion benchmarks for my profparser crate I do see an 80% speedup on top of the previous speedup.
-This indicates that either there's something a bit screwy with the benchmark for the data is respresentative of a different pattern to the polars code.
+This indicates that either there's something a bit screwy with the benchmark for the data is respresentative of a different domain than the polars code.

 The find scans across all the function records, and remove handles the coverage region expressions.
 There is some interplay between the amount of functions in your project and the complexity of the coverage regions of those functions.
 And where do most of the complex functions live?
 Near the start of the records list or the end?

-All these things could dramatically change how much impact these different speedups give different projects.
-I'm still waiting on a response back to see if the second speedup significantly improved things for that user.
+All these things could dramatically change how much impact these different speed-ups give different projects.
+I'm still waiting on a response back to see if the second speed-up significantly improved things for that user.
 Hopefully, but time will tell.

-# More Speedup?
+# More Speed-up?

 The LLVM profiling data does require (at least for polars), parsing around 1GB of data files.
 Then after parsing the extra ELF sections added expression evaluation and a lot of merging/resolution work.
 Looking at the profile I do see a lot of time spent reading files.
-From the sampling 51%n of the tarpaulin running time is handling the instrumentation runs - which will be parsing, merging and extracting relevant data from the profraws and binaries.
+From the sampling 51% of the tarpaulin running time is handling the instrumentation runs - which will be parsing, merging and extracting relevant data from the profraws and binaries.
 But ~30% is just reading files.

 Now this can be thrown off by inaccuracies in sampling, and there is potentially room for some multi-threading to be applied smartly to speed up parsing of a mass of files.
-But it seems the low hanging fruit may have all been plucked.
+But it seems the low-hanging fruit may have all been plucked.

-While, I can just _try things_, seeing around 96% speedups on one project but only 25% on another with the same code being the bottleneck it feels like a more analytic approach is in order.
+While, I can _try things_, seeing around 96% speed-ups on one project but only 25% on another with the same code being the bottleneck it feels like a more analytic approach is in order.

-The next steps are going to be to gather better insights of the shape of the data for different projects.
-So things like, the number of function records, the number of counters in those.
+The next steps will be to gather better insights into the shape of the data for different projects.
+So things like the number of function records, the number of counters in those.
 The number of expressions and how many steps to resolve them.
-Start to analyse how each of these varies and how these variations impact performance.
+Start to analyse how these vary and how these variations impact performance.
 Part of this will also be creating a corpus of test projects where I can stress the code in different ways.
 But that's a topic for a future post.